-Whenever 3D digital models are developed, it is recommended that illustrative 2D plans and sections should also be generated to ensure that linkage to the underlying EGM is transparent and can be explored by non-technical individuals without the use of proprietary viewing software.
+Whenever 3D digital models are developed, it is recommended that illustrative 2D plans and sections should also be generated to ensure that linkage to the underlying EGM is transparent and can be explored without the use of proprietary viewing software.
 The development of illustrative plans and sections is also often a useful way of detecting engineering geological 'irregularities' in the model.

-The checklist in Table 1-4 below provides specific items for consideration during review and verification where a 3D digital model has been developed.
+The checklist in Table I-5 below provides specific items for consideration during review and verification where a 3D digital model has been developed.

-Figure 1-5 Typical digital 3D digital model development process.
+Figure 1-4 Typical digital 3D digital model development process.

-Table I-4 Checklist for review of 3D digital models. --
+Table 1-5 Checklist for review of 3D digital models.